• Skip to main content

 3. Adjust The Seat Depth

 Some chairs feature a lever or levers that allow you to adjust the depth of the seat pad.
 A seat that is too far forward may prevent someone from flexing their knees over the edge of their seat.
-Moreover, a pad that is too far back may prevent someone from accessing all of the essential pressure points on the backrest.
-At the same time, a forward-positioned seat pad might force someone to put an adverse amount of pressure on their knees.
+Moreover, a too far back pillow may prevent someone from accessing all of the essential pressure points on the backrest.
+Simultaneously, a forward-positioned seat pad might force someone to put an adverse amount of pressure on their knees.

 The ideal seat depth should leave no more than a few centimeters of space been the backs of your knees and the front edge of your seat.
-Your back should come in contact with the backrest and be able to maintain all three natural back curves.
+Your back should contact the backrest and maintain all three natural back curves.

 See how it is done here: